 Through the Massachusetts’ Adult Foster Care (AFC) Program, program participants reside in a private home (an adult foster care home) with a caregiver who provides around-the-clock supervision, personal care assistance, and homemaker services.
 This program is intended for state residents who require assistance due to an inability to independently complete their activities of daily living (ADLs).
-ADLs include activities such as bathing, grooming, dressing, eating, mobility, and toiletry.
+ADLs include bathing, grooming, dressing, eating, mobility, and toiletry.
 While a program participant can be as young as 16, this program is particularly relevant to seniors, as physical limitations due to the natural process of aging, medical conditions, and cognitive issues, such as those commonly seen in persons with Alzheimer’s disease and related dementias, can be cause for needed assistance.

 The live-in caregiver, who must be 18+ years old, may be a close friend or a family member.
 This includes an adult child, grandchild, niece / nephew, or sibling, but unfortunately, does not include a spouse or a person legally responsible for the care recipient.
 Caregivers are employed and paid by Adult Foster Care providers that are contracted by MassHealth.
 Up to three program participants can reside in an adult foster care home.

 The home in which the program participant resides must be a private home.
 The live-in caregiver may move into the home of the program participant or the program participant can live in the caregiver’s home.
 An AFC program participant cannot reside in a rest home, an assisted living residence, or a group home.
 However, there is another MassHealth program, the Group Adult Foster Care (GAFC) Program, which allows program participants to reside in assisted living residences.